amemetov/sdc-term1-prj3-behav-cloning/README.md

 ![alt text][recovery4]
 ![alt text][recovery5]

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process on **track two** in order to get more data points.

-The simulator produces images of size 160x320 pixels, but not all pixels contain usefull information.
+The simulator produces images of size **160x320** pixels, but not all pixels contain usefull information.
-I cropped 40 pixels from the top of the image and 20 pixels from the bottom.
+I **cropped** 40 pixels from the top of the image and 20 pixels from the bottom and **resized** image to **66x200** to get the same size as used by NVidia model.

 ![alt text][right-side]
 ![alt text][right-side-cropped]

-To augment the dataset, I also flipped images and angles thinking that this would help with the left turn bias.
+To augment the dataset, I also **flipped** images and angles thinking that this would help with the left turn bias.
 For example, here is an image that has then been flipped:

 ![alt text][right-side]
 ![alt text][right-side-flipped]

-I also used randomization of brightness and saturation to help the model to get more generalisation:
+I also used **randomization of brightness and saturation** to help the model to get more generalisation:
 ![alt text][right-side]
 ![alt text][right-side-brightness1]
 ![alt text][right-side-brightness2]